singlaanirudha/Git_Hub_Repository_API_Linking/README.md

 # GitHub Repository Listing Page
 ## ReactJs Based Front End API integration project, Designed and Developed by Anirudha Singla ✌.

+Git Hub user data and user repository listing web application.
+Created using open source github API and integrating it with reactjs framework.
+Also demonstrated concepts like pagination and limiting number of repository per page.

 LIVE PREVIEW -
 # You can see a live preview of the Website on - [www.google.com](https://www.google.com/).